Traditional healthcare feels broken to many people. Long waits, surprise bills, and rushed appointments have become the norm.

 Insurance Middlemen Create Unnecessary Barriers

 The traditional insurance model forces your doctor to play intermediary between you and a faceless corporation.
 Insurance companies decide what your doctor can prescribe, how long your appointment lasts, and whether a treatment receives approval.
-This system was built for efficiency and profit margins, not for your health.
-Direct Primary Care abandons this entirely.
+This system was built for efficiency and profit margins, not for your health. abandons this entirely.

 Transparent Pricing Eliminates Billing Surprises

 One North Carolina employer reported saving more than $1.2 million in medical and prescription drug claims during the first year of offering DPC to employees.
-That savings came from fewer emergency room visits, reduced hospital admissions, and better chronic disease management.
+Those savings came from fewer emergency room visits, reduced hospital admissions, and better chronic disease management.
 When patients have direct access to their doctor without insurance barriers, they use emergency rooms less and manage conditions more effectively.

 Physicians Reclaim Time for Patient Care